Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Methods

 The DiD estimate can also be calculated for a sample of $n$ individuals via the following single regression model:

-Here, $X^* \in \{0,1\}$ and $P \in \{0,1\}$ are $2n$-length treatment and period indicator variables, $Y=(Y_{0},Y_{1})$, $W=(W_{0},W_{1}$ summarize the information of $Y_0$, $Y_1$ and the regression coefficient of the $P\cdot X^*$ interaction term is taken as the DiD estimate.
-Fitting this model facilitates the easy extraction of a standard error for the DiD estimate directly from the hessian matrix.
+Here, $X^* \in \{0,1\}$ and $P \in \{0,1\}$ are $2n$-length treatment and period indicator variables, $Y=(Y_{0},Y_{1})$, $W=(W_{0},W_{1})$ summarize the information of outcomes and covariates for both periods.The regression coefficients of the $P\cdot X^*$ interaction term is taken as the DiD estimate. \cite{Zhou16} Fitting this model facilitates the easy extraction of a standard error for the DiD estimate directly from the hessian matrix.\\ \\ The DiD method utilizes only two outcome measurements before and after treatment initiation and can be viewed as a simple special case of an interrupted time series analysis, which incorporates data from multiple time points within a formal longitudinal model \cite{Bernal19, Craig12, Rockers15, Soumerai15}.
+Due to the limitation of our own data on outcome measurements and our focus on triangulating findings across methods, we restrict our attention to the DiD approach in this paper.